Europe 2020 indicators - education

 Main statistical findings

-The EU defined upper secondary education as the minimum desirable educational attainment level for EU citizens.
-The skills and competences gained in upper secondary education are considered essential for successful labour market entry and as the foundation for adult learning.
-Therefore, the headline indicator ‘Early leavers from education and training’ measures the share of the population aged 18 to 24 with at most lower secondary education and who were not involved in further education or training during the four weeks preceding the survey.
-Figure 1 shows that the share of early leavers has fallen continuously from 17.0 % in 2002 to 10.7 % in 2016.
+The EU regards upper secondary education as the minimum desirable educational attainment level for EU citizens.
+The skills and competences gained at this level are considered essential for successful labour market entry and as the foundation for adult learning.
+Therefore, the headline indicator ‘early leavers from education and training’ measures the share of the population aged 18 to 24 with at most lower secondary education and who were not involved in further education or training during the four weeks preceding the survey.
+Figure 1 shows that the share of early leavers has fallen continuously from 17.0 % in 2002 to 10.6 % in 2017, albeit more slowly in recent years.
 This trend mirrors reductions in almost all Member States for both men and women.

-Overall, in the EU men tend to leave education and training earlier than women.
-This gap, which was 3 percentage points in 2016, has narrowed by 1.5 percentage points since 2004.
-However, for the first time since 2010, the gap has widened compared to the previous year.
-The rate for women is already below the headline target, with only 9.2 % leaving early in 2016.
+Overall, in the EU more men leave education and training early than women.
+This gap, which was 3.2 percentage points in 2017, has narrowed by 1.3 percentage points since 2004.
+However, for the second time since 2010, the gap has widened compared to the previous year.
+The rate for women is already below the headline target, with only 8.9 % leaving early in 2017.

-At the country level, gender differences in 2016 were particularly strong in Spain, Latvia, Malta and Cyprus.
-Bulgaria and Romania were the only Member States where men were more likely to stay longer in education and training than women.
+At the country level, gender differences in 2017 were particularly strong in Spain, Latvia, Estonia and Malta.
+Slovakia, Bulgaria, Hungary and Romania were the only Member States where men were more likely to stay longer in education and training than women.

 Substantial decreases in early leaving in southern European countries

 Reflecting different national circumstances, the overall EU target for early leavers from education and training has been transposed into national targets by all Member States except the United Kingdom.
-National targets range from 4 % for Croatia to 16 % for Italy (see Figure 2).
-In 2016, 15 countries had already achieved their targets: Austria, Belgium, Croatia, Cyprus, Denmark, Finland, France, Greece, Ireland, Italy, Lithuania, Luxembourg, Latvia, the Netherlands and Slovenia.
+National targets range from 4 % for Croatia to 16 % for Italy.
+As shown in Figure 2, half of the Member States had already achieved their national targets in 2017.

 Rates of early leaving vary widely across Member States.
-In 2016, the lowest proportion of early leavers was observed in Luxembourg and some eastern European countries (Croatia, Lithuania, Poland and Slovenia), with rates of less than 6 %.
-The share was highest in Malta, Romania and Spain, with 18.5 % or more.
+In 2017, the lowest proportion of early leavers was observed in some southern and eastern European countries (Croatia, Slovenia, Poland and Lithuania) and Ireland, with rates of less than 6 %.
+At the same time, some other southern and eastern countries, such as Malta, Romania and Spain, reported the highest shares in the EU, of slightly above 18 %.

 Country of birth strongly influences the rate of early leaving across the EU (see Figure 3).
-People who study away from the country in which they were born are more likely to struggle to complete their education.
-Socioeconomic status underlies much of this difficulty, but issues associated specifically with immigration such as language barriers and settling into a new environment are also at play, according to the Migration Policy Institute.
+People who live in a country different from the one where they were born are more likely to struggle to complete their education.
+Socioeconomic status underlies much of this difficulty, but issues associated with immigration such as language barriers and settling into a new environment are also at play, according to the Migration Policy Institute.

 Early school leaving leads to severe problems in the labour market